Bobby Van: Personal life

 Van married starlet Diane Garrett in September 1952, though the marriage was kept secret until January 1953.

 Van and Garrett attempted to have children for several years and, after losing a baby in 1956, they adopted son Peter in 1961, nine months after taking him in as a five-day-old baby.

 In 1959, both Van and Garrett were injured when their car was rear-ended, and sued the other driver, seeking $107,000.
 Garrett said she was unable to move for three weeks after the accident; both she and Van claimed back injury.
 Van was awarded $1,500 and Garrett was awarded $5,000.
 Judy Garland, who was a passenger in the Vans' vehicle, testified in court for them.

 The couple separated in January 1964 and a divorce was final on September 27, 1966, despite rumors of an early reconsideration and a reconciliation in July 1964.
 Van had returned to town as his son was undergoing emergency hip surgery, not to reconcile.
 In November 1964, Walter Winchell wrote in his column that Van "(recently divorced after a dozen years) hopes to persuade actress Emmaline Henry to be his new spouse."

 Van married Broadway actress Elaine Joyce in 1968.
 An announcement was issued on October 30, 1967, that they had wed, but they had not.
 In November, a Hollywood column mentioned that Van said that he and Joyce planned to marry on December 2, 1967.
 In February 1968, it was announced that they would marry in Los Angeles on March 21.
 Van and Joyce were finally married in Las Vegas on May 1, 1968.
 One week later, Van filed for an annulment citing "fraud" and a lack of consummation, claiming that Joyce "told him she wanted to have children but this was only to induce him into marriage".
 An article states that Van said that Joyce felt "so unhappy and insecure, it's the only thing to do."
 A preliminary divorce was filed in 1968, with Joyce listed as Elaine Pinchot.
 The divorce was never finalized, and the couple remained married until Van's death in 1980.
 Their daughter Taylor was born in 1976.

 Illness and death

 In February 1980, Van began to experience headaches that continued for two weeks before being diagnosed with a malignant brain tumor.
 Van hid his illness and continued to work, including as host of that year's Mrs. America Pageant.
-He later lost control of his left side and was confined to a wheelchair.
+He later lost control of his left side and used a wheelchair.

 Van died in Los Angeles on July 31, 1980.
-He is interred at Mount Sinai Memorial Park Cemetery, a Jewish cemetery in Los Angeles.
-In a December 1981 interview, Joyce said, "Bobby and I would have been married forever.
+He is interred at Mount Sinai Memorial Park Cemetery in Los Angeles.
+In an interview from December 1981, Joyce said, "Bobby and I would have been married forever.
 There was no question about it".